vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - foods cooked without water
 - fruits ripened on their own accord
 - boiled rice
-- vadaam, snacks such as appam, seedai, rotti, even if they are old, but tasty;
+- vadAm, snacks such as appam, seedai, rotti, even if they are old, but tasty;
 - do not accept foods that are fresh, but not tasty
 </details>